“A large proportion of my work over the last six years has been web accessibility auditing, using the Web Content Accessibility Guidelines (WCAG 2.1).

 If you decide not to take up the training option I will still provide you with my website accessibility guide and the slides from my training course, at no additional cost.

-The website will be measured against World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG 2.1) up to level AA for disability access audit.
+The website will be measured against the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG 2.1 and WCAG 2.2) up to level AA for disability access audit.

-The aim of this disability access audit will be to find access issues which make it difficult for disabled people, and other visitors to access the website services and content.
+This disability access audit will aim to find issues that make it difficult for disabled people and other visitors to access the website services and content.
 For each issue found the report will suggest a solution to ensure compliance with WCAG 2.1 AA.

 A manual technical audit using a range of ‘user agents’ (i.e. different browsers and devices) will be carried out by Jim Byrne and John Turley.
 Automated testing tools will also be used to check the site.
 For example, colour contrast checker, code validation tools and tools for enabling or disabling features of the site.